O-JounLee/O-JounLee.github.io/_posts/2019-09-04-first-post.md

 Conference Committee
 ------------
+* Member of Track Committee, The SFECS track at the 35th ACM/SIGAPP Symposium On Applied Computing (ACM SAC 2020), Brno, Czech Republic, 03/2020.

 * Committee Member, The 9th International Conference on Web Intelligence, Mining and Semantics (WIMS 2019), Seoul, Korea, 06/2019.

 * Member of Technical Program Committee, The 8th EAI International Conference on Big Data Technologies and Applications (BDTA 2017), Gwangju, Korea, 11/2017.